ed-kung/CSUN-Econ-433/labs/lab02/README.md

 2. Create a new variable in `df` called `INC_TIMES_AGE` which is equal to `INCWAGE` multiplied by `AGE`.

+3. Create a new variable in `df` called `UNEMPLOYED_ADULT` which is `TRUE` if the person is 25 or older and is unemployed (but in the labor force), and `FALSE` otherwise.

-3. Show me a summary of your data with `str(df)` and `summary(df)`.
+4. Show me a summary of your data with `str(df)` and `summary(df)`.

-4. Take the lab quiz.
+5. Take the lab quiz.

 ## Takeaways

 - You can use R Studio Cloud.
-- You know how to do basic tasks in R, including:
+- You can do basic tasks in R, including:
-    - Loading data from files
+    - Load data from files
-    - Viewing your data
+    - View data
-    - Summarizing your data
+    - Summarize data
-    - Changing data types
+    - Change data types
-    - Referencing variables with `$`
+    - Reference  variables with `$`
-    - Making assignments with `<-`
+    - Create new variables with `<-`
+	- Use logical operators to make `TRUE`/`FALSE` variables
 - You understand the concept of data types.
 - You can use R's help system.